 Making bicycles in this building

-A warm and busy factory inside, steadfastly manufacturing bicycles with the classic skill and techniques which have been practiced and perfected over the generations; resulting in the Maserati of bicycles, as they say.
+A warm and busy factory inside, steadfastly manufacturing bicycles with the classic skill and techniques which have been practiced and perfected over the generations.